IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 C46303 South Georgia Strait* |  2019-10-01 |   -123.4300 |  49.02500
 C46304 Entrance English Bay* | 2019-10-01 |-123.3570 | 49.30167

-* *Note that these buoys do not have MEDS webpages*
+* *Note that these buoys do not have MEDS webpages with data*

 </details>